sari-rahul/cakes-and-cookies/readme.md

 ![Different things offered by these bakers like birthday cake ,cake for communion etc are shown](assets/images/whatweoffer.png)

 This same section is shown in different pattern in smaller screens.
-Each section is arranged one above the other to accomodate inthe smaller width.
+Each section is arranged one above the other to accomodate in the smaller width.

 ![offer section showing cakes for differnt events](assets/images/whatweoffersmallscreen.png)

 ### vi) Customer Reviews

-For any business customer satisfaction is very important.The credibility of any service increases with genuine reviews from the clients.
+For any business customer satisfaction is very important.The credibility of any service increases with genuine reviews from the customers.
 Hence the reviews are given on the front page itself to increase the confidence of new customers.
-It can be updated and review as the time goes.
+It can be updated and reviwed.

 - It is displayed in aline in larger screen as shown below.